PreciousChicken/blog/content/posts/A-taste-of-MQTT-in-React.md

 >"an open OASIS and ISO standard (ISO/IEC PRF 20922) lightweight, publish-subscribe network protocol that transports messages between devices."

 It was first used to monitor an oil pipeline through the desert, and is now used in various Internet of Things scenarios.
 This guide for the Linux command line shows how you might update a [React](https://reactjs.org) page using a MQTT online broker - specifically [Mosquitto](https://mosquitto.org).

+For reference I'm using Ubuntu 18.04.4 LTS on the [Regolith](https://regolith-linux.org) desktop environment, mqtt.js 3.0.0, npm 6.14.4 and node 12.6.0.

 ### Prerequisites